OpenWaterFoundation/owf-learn-linux-shell/mkdocs-project/docs/best-practices/best-practices.md

 A shell script is only truly useful if someone other than the original author can use it.
-Therefore, all shell scripts should have documentation in one or more forms, depending on the significance of the script.
+Therefore, all shell scripts should have documentation in one or more forms, depending on the significance of the script, including:
-For example, a script that serves as the entry point to running a major program should have more (or at least more complete) documentation.

 * Code comments, enough to understand the purpose, and good in-line comments.
-* A `printUsage()` or similar function that prints basic usage, run via -h --help, or by default to show user available command options.
+* A `printUsage()` or similar function that prints basic usage, run via `-h` or `--help`, or by default to show user available command options.
 * `README.md` file in the repository.
 * User documentation, such as this documentation.

 ## Include useful web resource links in shell script comments ##

 Technologies can be complicated and shell programming is no different.
-Often it is necessary to search the web for a solution or comparative example to perform a task.
+It is often necessary to search the web for a solution or comparative example to perform a task.
 Once the solution is coded, it can be difficult to understand the approach.
 Therefore, include a comment in the code with the link to the web resource that explained the solution.
 Don't make the next programmer relearn the same material from terse code.